Garstang: Modern history

 Garstang's traditional market day on Thursdays dates back to the early-1300s and stretches the length of street.
 The Market Cross at the top of the High Street is one of the most familiar landmarks in the area.

 The town celebrates an arts festival and an agricultural show (which has been continued for 200 years) every year in August.

 In April 2000, Garstang declared itself "the world's first Fairtrade Town", influencing many other towns, cities and counties around the United Kingdom to work towards the same goal.
 The Fairtrade Town status was renewed by the Fairtrade Foundation on 13 August 2003.

-In 2011, a 518 ft wind turbine, the UK's largest, was built in the town to provide power for Dewlay; a local factory producing the award-winning Garstang Blue cheese.
+In 2011, a 518 ft wind turbine, the UK's largest, was built in the town to provide power for Dewlay, a local factory producing the award-winning Garstang Blue cheese.

 The local newspaper, the Garstang Courier, is available on tape free of charge to blind and partially-sighted people from Galloway's Society for the Blind.

 Following success in winning the Small Country Town category in the 2002 Britain in Bloom Awards, Garstang won the Small Town category in the 2005, 2006 and 2010 and was invited to the champion of champions in 2010 also.

 Local primary schools are Garstang Community Primary School, Garstang St Thomas Church of England School and SS Mary and Michael Catholic School.
 The local secondary school is Garstang Community Academy which does not offer sixth form courses; pupils have to travel to Lancaster, Preston or Blackpool and further to sit A-Level courses.

-The town has seven public houses: The Farmers Arms, the Crown, the Eagle and Child, the King's Arms, the Royal Oak Hotel, the Wheatsheaf, Th'Owd Tithe Barn, with the Bellflower (formerly the Flag) in Nateby and Crofters Tavern in Cabus.
+The town has seven public houses: The Farmers Arms, the Crown, the Eagle and Child, the King's Arms, the Royal Oak Hotel, the Wheatsheaf, Th'Owd Tithe Barn, with the Bellflower (formerly the Flag) in Nateby.
 It has three restaurants: Pipers, Ken Ma and the Great Season, the latter two being Chinese restaurants.
-There is also a golf club and Country Hotel and the Crofter's Hotel, on the main A6 road.
+There is also a golf club and Country Hotel on the main A6 road.

 Garstang is referenced in episode 5 of the first series of the comedy Phoenix Nights.
 Brian Potter (played by Peter Kay) said "What have you called us?
 What have you called the best cabaret lounge this side of Garstang?" in reference to an alternative comedy night being run at his fictional club.

 The town is served by the Anglican church of St Thomas and the Catholic church of St Mary and St Michael (just outside the town's boundaries in Bonds).
 Until 1881, Garstang's official parish church was St Helen's, 2 mi away in Churchtown.